 As your nonprofit gets to work pursuing its mission, you and your team will discover the immense value of developing an extensive professional network.

-Important groups or individuals to connect with might include:
+Important individuals and groups to connect with might include:

 - Other nonprofits in your area of any size or mission